rjalexa/weather-llm-demo/README.md

-# 🌤️ Weather LLM Demo
+# LLM powered chatbot with (🌤️ Weather) tool calling

 A simple demo of a weather aware LLM powered chatbot using a weather agent.